enact-it/hands-on-aws-cdk-python-exercises/03-basic-asset/README.md

 # Lab 03 - basic asset

 1. Create a new CDK app
-2. Add a lambda function, and point it to the folder ''
+2. Add a lambda function, and point it to the `handler` folder
 3. Deploy the app
 4. List the functions